Last Updated on September 20, 2022 by rudyooms

 Please note, when the user is not in any group logging in with that user is going to be difficult

-So please make sure when you don’t mind personal devices be enrolled this admin removal trick would give you some headaches!
+So please make sure when you don’t mind personal devices being enrolled this admin removal trick would give you some headaches!

 And now let’s see the results

-Conclusion 1: So you can enrol your (existing) Azure Ad registered devices and into Intune to make sure they are managed, cool… but when I need to choose, I prefer that all Windows 10 devices needed to be corporate enrolled and managed with Intune.
+Conclusion 1: So you can enroll your (existing) Azure Ad registered devices into Intune/MDM to make sure they are managed, cool… but when I need to choose, I prefer that all Windows 10 devices needed to be corporate enrolled and managed with Intune.
 No question about that, I am 1000% sure.
 No personal BYOD enrolled devices for me!

 If you share the same opinion as me, you want to make sure only corporate devices can be enrolled into Intune.
-I am blocking the possibility to enrol personally owned devices.
+I am blocking the possibility to enrol personally owned devices into Intune by configuring the setting “Personally Owned” Windows to Block

 With this enrollment restriction, I can be pretty sure I am in control!